kosavan/kosavan/README.md

 # 💫 About Me:
-Now, Data Analyst in SBER.
+Now Data Analyst in SBER.
 Currently working on some pet-projects on python for myself

 ## 🌐 Socials: